Environmental, social, and governance: Reporting

 Under ESG reporting, organizations are required to present data from financial and non-financial sources that shows they are meeting the standards of agencies such as the Sustainability Accounting Standards Board, the Global Reporting Initiative, and the Task Force on Climate-related Financial Disclosures.
 Data must also be made available to rating agencies and shareholders.

 ESG reporting, which stands for Environmental, Social, and Governance reporting, is when a company shares information about its effect on the environment, society, and how it is governed.
 This kind of reporting is usually done on a voluntary basis, meaning companies choose to do it to be open and share important information with their stakeholders, including investors.

 However, in some places like India and certain regions, there are rules that make ESG reporting a requirement for specific types of companies.
 For example, in India, there is a regulatory requirement called BRSR (Business Responsibility and Sustainability Reporting) that makes ESG reporting mandatory for the top 1000 companies based on their market value on the stock exchange.
 They have to provide this report to ensure transparency and disclosure regarding their sustainability and responsibility practices.

-In Malaysia, listed companies are required under Bursa Malaysia’s Listing Requirements to include a Sustainability Statement in their annual reports.
-This statement must disclose management approaches, key sustainability matters, and performance indicators relevant to the company’s operations.
-While companies have traditionally referred to global frameworks such as the Global Reporting Initiative (GRI), Bursa Malaysia is now transitioning to adopt the International Sustainability Standards Board (ISSB) standards — IFRS S1 (general sustainability disclosures) and IFRS S2 (climate-related disclosures) — through the National Sustainability Reporting Framework (NSRF).
-These requirements are being phased in, with different timelines applying to large issuers and other market segments.
-In practice, many companies engage ESG consulting firms like Wellkinetics to assist with materiality assessments, data collection, and alignment with both local and international reporting frameworks.